Skip to main content

 For the best protection, you need to get your flu jab before winter.
 In New Zealand, April and May are the ideal months to get vaccinated.
 It takes two weeks to develop full protection, so the sooner the better.

-The vaccination is usually available at GPs and pharmacies from the beginning of April.
-Phone to make an appointment, if you’ve haven’t received a reminder from your doctor or healthcare provider.
+The vaccination is available at GPs and pharmacies from 1 April each year.
+Phone to make an appointment, if you haven’t received a reminder from your doctor or healthcare provider.
+Or you can book online here to get your vaccination at your local pharmacy.

 Flu vaccination side effects